jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Q: If Match strikes a Defender does he *only* put -1 counters on someone, or does he do counters *and* strike simultaneously?

 A: When he strikes a Defender, his strike *is* the -1/-1 counters.
 These aren't applied, however, until the combat is resolved.
-So, let's say that his opponent is
+So, let's say that his opponent is 4/4 and is in position to strike back.
+Both Match and the Defender would strike simultaneously.
+The Defender hits with 4/4, Match hits with his counters (which haven't yet resolved).
+Match would be stunned by the strike back, and then the Defender would be reduced to 0/0 with the counters and would also be stunned.

 ^Source: [^Discord ^Post](https://discordapp.com/channels/488058478015807499/490215795503398912/709929676856098886)